-With Agile gaining popularity across various business fields, the usage of scaled approaches has grown steadily in the past few years.
+With Agile gaining popularity across various business fields, the usage of scaled Agile approaches has grown steadily in the past few years.
 More and more organizations are looking for ways to turn their small team Agile successes into something that is company-wide.
 And as tensions between how teams are run and how the rest of the company operates rise, most go for scaled Agile methods.
 Often comparing SAFe vs SoS vs DAD vs LeSS.

-According to the 14th Annual State of Agile report, Scaled Agile Framework (SAFe), Scrum of Scrums (SoS), Disciplined Agile Delivery (DAD) and Large Scale Scrum (LeSS) are the most popular choices among the respondents.
+According to the 14th Annual State of Agile report, Scaled Agile Framework (SAFe), Scrum of Scrums (SoS), Disciplined Agile Delivery (DAD) and Large Scale Scrum (LeSS) are the most popular choices among the Agile methods.
 Together their applications made up 59% of the overall scaled Agile usage last year.
 I am not saying you should also choose one of the four.
-However, it is worth exploring how they operate and what makes them so popular among the practitioners.
-SAFe vs SoS vs DAD vs LeSS – which would be your choice?
+However, it is worth exploring how they operate and what makes them so popular among practitioners.

-Scaled Agile Framework
+Scaled Agile SAFE

 Most popular and the most complicated scaled Agile approach of the four is the Scaled Agile Framework (SAFe).
 With 35% of respondents, it takes the largest part of the pie and there is a good reason why.
 From the four applications I am discussing today, SAFe is the only true scaled method that can handle delivering Agile on the full enterprise level.
-This also means that it is not easy to implement, needs dedication and a company that is experienced in Agile.
+This also means that it is not easy to implement, needs dedication, and a company that is experienced in Agile.

 I am not saying it cannot work if your organization is completely new to Agile.
-But it will in most cases to be a lot harder to accomplish compared to the other scaled Agile approaches.
+But it will in most cases be a lot harder to accomplish compared to the other scaled Agile approaches.
 On that note, this is how SAFe works.

-Starting from the production level, teams of up 11 people work in traditional Scrum or Kanban manner.
+Starting from the production level, teams of up 11 people work in a traditional Scrum or Kanban manner.
 They plan iterations, hold meetings and deliver value, while product owner and scrum master guide the process.
 Since one team is rarely enough to finish a product, several teams working on the same goal are grouped together and called Release Trains (ART).

 Scrum of Scrums

 Next up is the second most popular scaled Agile application – Scrum of Scrums (SoS).
-Significantly simpler way of expanding beyond one Scrum team, but just as effective when used in the right setting.
+A significantly simpler way of expanding beyond one Scrum team, but just as effective when used in the right setting.
 SoS focuses on a much smaller organization with the main goal of providing an effective way to coordinate the work of several Scrum teams.

 Scrum of Scrums is a simple, yet effective approach that is best for small companies wanting to coordinate several teams.
-It will work great if your company is on the smaller scale or has just outgrown one team numbers.
+It will work great if your company is on a smaller scale or has just outgrown one team numbers.
 If you are from a larger organization, Scrum of Scrums is more likely to be used on a department level or as a transitional device only.

 Disciplined Agile Delivery

 The third way of scaling Agile I am discussing today is Disciplined Agile Delivery (DAD).
-Contrary to the previous two methods it does not focus on fitting Agile to all the organizational levels.
-But instead looks at scaling to fit the whole delivery cycle of a product.
-DAD does not only work in the construction and development phases, but includes enterprise architecture, portfolio and release management, operations and support.
+Contrary to the previous two scaled Agile methods it does not focus on fitting the approach to all the organizational levels.
+But instead looks at scaling Agile to fit the whole delivery cycle of a product.
+DAD does not only work in the construction and development phases but includes enterprise architecture, portfolio and release management, operations, and support.

 DAD covers everything from project conception to delivery to clients.
 Thus scaling for the process more than for the organizational levels.
 It is also worth to mention, that DAD is not based on just one Agile method, but formed out of a collection of them.
-Among which there is Scrum, Kanban, XP, Agile Modeling, Unified Process and many others.
+Among which there are Scrum, Kanban, XP, Agile Modeling, Unified Process, and many others.

 - 2. Lean lifecycle creates a continuous stream of workflow throughout the project.
 It ensures the processes are optimized and there are little to no bottlenecks.